digitalbricklayer/techteapotcom/src/content/posts/network-managements-downward-trend.md

 ## Network management vs network monitor

 First port of call was to see how the industry in general is doing.
-Whilst far from perfect I think that the <strong>network monitor</strong> &amp; <strong>network management</strong> keywords will provide a reasonable guide to search trends.
+Whilst far from perfect I think that the **network monitor** &amp; **network management** keywords will provide a reasonable guide to search trends.

 <img src="/images/uploads/2007/09/network-management-vs-network-monitor.PNG#center" alt="Network management vs network monitor" width="100%" height="100%" align="center" />Figure 1: [Network management vs network monitor](http://www.google.com/trends?q=network+management%2Cnetwork+monitor&ctab=0&geo=all&date=all&sort=0)